pjenvey/path-pep/pep-0NNN.rst

 found error-prone.

-One issue in converting path objects to strings comes from the fact that only generic way to get a string representation of the path was to pass the object to ``str()``.
+One issue in converting path objects to strings comes from the fact that the only generic way to get a string representation of the path was to pass the object to ``str()``.
 This can pose a problem when done blindly as nearly all Python objects have some string representation whether they are a path or not, e.g.
 ``str(None)`` will give a result that